artur-rios/artur-rios/README.md

 I'm Artur Rios, a software developer and technology enthusiast from Brazil 🇧🇷.
 Currently, I work as a Software Developer at BTG Pactual bank by BRQ Digital Solutions.
 However, I also like to code some stuff for myself.

-Stay free to browse my GitHub repositories and know a little more about me on social media.

-Feel free to use any piece of the public code I have here.
-If you do so, a reference to my GitHub profile would be nice ^_^
 ```

 ## Languages